Bricks by Avito

 About product

-It enables the assembly of flexible, modular interfaces, advanced customization of UI and business logic, orchestration of process dependencies, and seamless data integrations — accelerating product delivery without building everything from scratch.
+Bricks is Avito’s internal low-code product builder that empowers teams to rapidly create, evolve, and scale digital products.
+Bricks enables the assembly of flexible, modular interfaces, advanced customization of UI and business logic, orchestration of process dependencies, and seamless data integrations — accelerating product delivery without building everything from scratch.

-It enables the assembly of flexible, modular interfaces, advanced customization of UI and business logic, orchestration of process dependencies, and seamless data integrations — accelerating product delivery without building everything from scratch.
+Bricks is Avito’s internal low-code product builder that empowers teams to rapidly create, evolve, and scale digital products.
+Bricks enables the assembly of flexible, modular interfaces, advanced customization of UI and business logic, orchestration of process dependencies, and seamless data integrations — accelerating product delivery without building everything from scratch.

 Fast results and hypothesis testing.